 The short answer… walking.
 During the festival, the population of Cannes increases nearly four-fold, particularly over the first weekend.
-This means that close to the Palais, the crowds can be particularly dense as they vie for the best celeb-spotting location or general amble along the Croisette.
+This means that close to the Palais, the crowds can be particularly dense as they vie for the best celeb-spotting location or generally amble along the Croisette.

 To accommodate the crowds, the local police enforce road closures and traffic control in many of the streets in Cannes, particularly near the Palais and along the Croisette.
 This makes driving a total nightmare.
-There is also a high-demand for the city's central carparks throughout the festival so if you're planning to drive into town, it's important to get in early to ensure you can get a place.
+There is also a high-demand for the city's central carparks throughout the festival so if you're planning on driving into town, it's important to get in early to ensure you can get a place.
 However, driving in the 'Centre-Ville' area of Cannes is not recommended at all.

 Taxis can be picked up from official ranks around the city, and Uber is active in Cannes too.